Skip to content

 ontoskills import-source https://github.com/user/skill-repo

-• Cloned to ~/.ontoskills/skills/vendor/
+• Cloned to ~/.ontoskills/skills/author/

-• Compiled to ~/.ontoskills/ontologies/vendor/
+• Compiled to ~/.ontoskills/ontologies/author/

 • Requires OntoCore compiler installed